 Dr Emily McLaughlin is Fellow and Tutor in French

 Emily McLaughlin grew up in Derry in Northern Ireland.
 She studied French and Spanish at Oxford University and completed her postgraduate studies at Royal Holloway and Oxford University.
-She was a Junior Research Fellow at The Queen’s College, Oxford, and a Leverhulme Early Career Fellow at Christ’s College, Cambridge.
+Before coming to Wadham, she was a Junior Research Fellow at The Queen’s College, Oxford, and a Leverhulme Early Career Fellow at Christ’s College, Cambridge.

 She works on contemporary French literature, with a special focus on ecocriticism and ecological thought.
 She teaches French literature and thought from the nineteenth century to the present, as well as translation.